 In a shocking finger slip, Major Dawit writes, “What Ethiopians and Eritreans were waiting for was the right leadership.”
 I wonder why it is put in the past tense!
 For Eritreans, it should be in the present continuous tense.
 How can one forget Eritreans ARE still waiting for the right leadership!

 Change in Ethiopian leadership doesn’t necessarily translate to change in the Eritrean leadership, even if the tyrant seemed to unilaterally delegate his dictatorship rights to Dr. Abiy, who gleefully accepted the offer!
-But regardless, I truly believe that positive changes in Ethiopia could become a catalyst and have a domino effect on Eritrean.
+But regardless, I truly believe that positive changes in Ethiopia could become a catalyst and have a domino effect on Eritrea.
 I just wish the Ethiopian elite would be thrifty with their pontification and stop sabotaging the Eritrean struggle for normalcy, good governance, and yes, peace, with Ethiopia and every other country–Eritreans need to reconcile their books that are all in red, and that is their own mathematical exercise.

-The fear that, “the accumulating anger would eventually explode and lead to [another 30-year war”, though expressed in a different context, will happen if the elite does not correct its approach to Eritrea and stop considering it a Habeshaland whose only significance is the prized Red Sea coast.
-The major missed that Eritrea more than that and veils the fact that the governments under which he served have tried, “a different approach both politically and militarily.”
+The fear that, “the accumulating anger would eventually explode and lead to [another 30-year war”, though expressed in a different context, will happen if the elite does not correct its approach to Eritrea and stop considering it a Habeshaland whose only significance is grabbing the prized Red Sea coast.
+The Major missed that Eritrea is more than that and he veils the fact that the governments under which he served have tried, “a different approach both politically and militarily.”
 In fact, they tried all possible methods.
 Subjecting Eritreans to another adventurous cycle is just cruel.
 And I still do not understand how he can absolve his ally Isaias Afwerki and his Ethiopian foes for subjecting the region to “a very unnecessary war that cost too many lives and put the two countries on a permanent state of war for over 20 years.”
-I suppose Major Dawit respects court rulings access to which is a click away—clear and not in finetext.
+I suppose Major Dawit respects court rulings, access to which is a click away—clear and not in finetext.

 If someone fights against himself, he is either insane or it’s a surreal incident; like a tango, fighting takes at least two.
 Yes, “the Weyane wanted [the border war],” but the major conveniently forgot the PFDJ boss wanted that as well–the major’s one-eyed spectacles worries me a lot.

 It’s dangerous to attempt a rewriting of history when one seems to agonize over the violent past: “the two people have been one and need to be one for more than one reason.”
 That rings hegemonic—why does the major reject the Weyane and at the same time salivate to embrace the PFDJ?
-There is a clear double-standard, and knots that he needs to entangle.
+There is a clear double-standard, and there are knots that he needs to untangle.
 I say that because he writes, “We have to work very closely with our Eritrean brothers and sisters to get rid of Woyane and establish a new era of peaceful co existence, common prosperity that will lead to a reunion of our people.”

 Getting rid of Weyane is an Ethiopian affair; why would Eritreans be tasked with getting rid of Weyane when they have not been able to remove their own monster who is walking all over them?
 Don’t Eritreans deserve to be spared from getting involved in the never-ending Habesha elite rivalry?
 And it always has to end with a punchline: the reunion thing.
 The closure comes first, and reconciliation comes next—the hegemony that the elite advocates for in the guise of reconciliation, is misleading, is destructive, and therefore, as always, it is rejected.

 If I didn’t see the major’s favorable demeanor first hand, I would have characterized his description, “Mr. Saleh Gadih Johar who is opposed to Isayiyas and has been close to Meles for sometime…”, was a sly remark.
-At least he got the first part of the sentence right; yes, I am opposed to “Isayiyas”, and any tyrant for that matter, but I wish the major can provide some evidence that I was close to Meles Zenawi?
+At least he got the first part of the sentence right; yes, I am opposed to “Isayiyas” (and any tyrant for that matter), but I wish the major can provide some evidence that I was close to Meles Zenawi?
 But it is alright, he might have had the urge to appear all-knowing—and that jab earns him a few points in PFDJ land.

-At any rate, if I had “scathing remarks for what [he] have said and [have]have not.”
+At any rate, if I had “scathing remarks for what [he] have said and [have] have not.”
 I would like to bring to his attention that there is nothing he hasn’t said—his views are aligned with the tyrant of Eritrea at the expense of the Eritrean struggle for justice and to end the predicament of Eritreans, and usher peace.
-Obviously, he belongs to a group that is so obsessed with “Aand Etiopya”, that thinks of Eritrea as a real-estate with a beach font—regardless of its people who do not appear in his radar except their Habesha portion.
+Obviously, he belongs to a group that is so obsessed with “Aand Etiopya”, thinking of Eritrea as a real-estate with a beach font—regardless of its people who do not appear in his radar except their Habesha portion.
 Freedom loving, peace-loving and free-spirited Eritreans do not see it the way he does.
 In fact, the way he sees it is appalling, disrespectful, and a psychological aggression.
-Such messages of divide and rule were perfected by his successive governments, and by his ally, and it is rejected by the Eritreans I described above.
+Such messages of divide-and-rule were perfected by his successive governments, and by his allies, and it is rejected by the Eritreans I described above.
 Major Dawit’s type of Abyssinian elite are to blame, and the evidence is right in his article—it is one dimensional for a man who expresses his love for Eritreans and his knowledge about their country; it seems he missed the opportunity to study the social makeup of Eritreans and focused on vanities.

 The Kind of Peace We Dream Of

-Anyone can go ahead and make peace with our oppressor, but don’t expect us to naively ride the wagon or cheer from the sides or allow ourselves to be added as one-digit numbers.
+Anyone can go ahead and make peace with our oppressor, but don’t expect us to naively ride the wagon or cheer from the sides, or allow ourselves to be added as one-digit numbers.
 I cry for genuine peace among the people and one that practices a wholesale addition.
-I or my colleagues do not allow anyone to overbid us on our commitment to peace and its pursuit—we have suffered enough not to fully envision what peace feels like though it has eluded us for a long, long time,
+I or my colleagues do not allow anyone to overbid us on our commitment to peace and its pursuit—we have suffered enough not to fully envision what peace feels like, though it has eluded us for a long, a long time,

 As we speak, Eritreans who preoccupy the bleeding hearts of the Ethiopian elite are perishing in high seas and deserts.
 The remaining Eritreans are either silently dying a slow death or languishing in prisons.
 Eritrea, with all its components, is suffering and Major Dawit seems to be obsessed with the dream of the imperial hegemonic “Aand Etiopya.”